zzbuzzard/boxjump/README.md

 There are a few different reward schemes, which are explained in the docstring.
 The default gives rewards whenever the red line moves up (the highest y-coordinate during the episode), and are shared between all agents, making the task fully co-operative.
+Additionally there is functionality to only reward the tower of boxes which contributes to the highest height which can be toggled.

 </details>